therakib7/wc-smart-cart/README.txt

 A starter plugin for WordPress that provides a foundational structure to build upon.

 == Description ==
-WooCommerce Smart Cart is a simple, yet powerful starter plugin for WordPress.
+Smart Cart for WooCommerce is a simple, yet powerful starter plugin for WordPress.
 It is designed for developers who want to jumpstart their plugin development process.
 With a clean and understandable codebase, it's easy to customize and extend according to your needs.

 == Installation ==
 1. Upload `wc-smart-cart` to the `/wp-content/plugins/` directory.